What is a mammal?

 Photo Credit - Sue Dekalb © All Rights Reserved

-Description - Tule Elk bulls and cows have reddish summer coats with darker head and legs.
+Description - Tule Elk bulls (males) and cows (females) have reddish summer coats with darker head and legs.
 Rump patches have a tawny (light tan) appearance.
 The long winter coat appears brown, varying from gray on the sides to very dark head and legs.
 The Tule Elk's coat is paler both winter and summer than other varieties of elk.
-The Tule Elk (sometimes called the dwarf elk) is considered the smallest of all the elk species in North America and is endemic (native) to California.
-A fully matured bull (or stag) will weigh 700 pounds with the cows (or hinds) about 400 pounds.
-Only males have antlers which are rounded and widely spread, averaging four to six points on each.
-Antlers are shed in March with new ones fully grown by September.
-Each year new antlers grow a little larger with more tines.
+A fully matured bull, on average, will weigh 450 to 550 lb (200 to 250 kg) and females average 375 to 425 lb (170 to 193 kg).
+Only males have antlers that are rounded and widely spread, averaging four to six points on each.
+The Tule Elk are a protected species and are endemic to California (found only in California).
+Tule Elk is the smallest subspecies of the North American Elk.
+This subspecies of elk derives its name from the Tule (marsh grass) where the remnant animals were found on Henry Miller's ranch in the 1870s.

-Habitat - Tule Elk thrive on the grasslands and in the marshlands of the Central Valley to the grassy hills on the coast.
-Prey or food - This subspecies of elk derives its name from the Tule (marsh grass) that it feeds on in the marshlands.
-Tule Elk also forage on annual grasses, leaves and twigs, and plants like globe mallow and wild licorice.
+Habitat - Tule Elk thrives on the oak savannahs and open grasslands and in the marshlands of the Central Valley to the grassy hills on the coast.
+Tule Elk forage on annual grasses, leaves and twigs, acorns, and forbs like globemallow and wild licorice.

 Interesting facts - Native Americans used the Tule elk antlers and bones for tools and some jewelry, and the hides were used for clothes, while the meat of the animal was used for food.
 The American elk is more correctly known by its Shawnee Indian name 'Wapiti', or white rump.